Navish Jindal

 Luck is what happens when preparation meets opportunity

 Meet Navish Jindal, a Software Development and Network Engineering student at Davis Campus!
-A determined leader who is passionate about promoting Financial Support.
+Navish is a determined leader who is passionate about improving financial support at Sheridan.

 What are some of the student issues that you would like to bring to the Board table?